scommab/impressor/slides.md

 # What do the slide format templates look like

 === {"type":"under", "styles": ["just_title"]}
-# Slides with just titles
+# This is a slide with large text

 === {"type":"under", "styles": ["subtitles"]}
 ## Slides with multiple sections